 International junior researchers have the world at their feet.
 That is why deciding where you want to take the next step up the career ladder can be challenging.
 Germany is definitely a very interesting option for you: not only do German universities and German industry enjoy global recognition, but the country itself also has a great deal to offer.
 Here are five good reasons for coming to Germany:

-Its high quality of life and comparatively low cost of living make Germany one of the most attractive host countries worldwide.
-And Germany is international: roughly one fifth of its inhabitants are immigrants or stem from immigrant families.
+You will feel comfortable in Germany: its high quality of life and comparatively low cost of living make Germany one of the most attractive host countries worldwide.
+And Germany is international: more than a quarter of its inhabitants are immigrants or stem from immigrant families.